Last updated on February 9th, 2022

 The interior is a lot different than what we’re used to from the likes of Saint Sulpice and Notre Dame.
 Over here, the choir sits below a balcony that snakes its way along the walls of the interior.
 Beautiful stained glass windows emit a kaleidoscope of colors and there’s a curious-looking chapel over by the right side.
 The church is not a major tourist hotspot, which is good.
 I found it to be one of the nicest in all of Paris.

 Occupying a lovely square in the Mouffetard area, Place de la Contrescarpe is a wonderful place to grab some lunch and even breakfast.
 It is from here that Rue Mouffetard slopes down towards southern Paris, marking the ancient route from Paris to Rome.
 Just beside the square, you can even find relics of one of the old city walls that wrapped around Paris.
 This one is from the 13th century and as the city grew outwards, old walls were destroyed and new ones constructed around the changing perimeter.

-One of my favorite streets in Paris and absolute must see!
+One of my favorite streets in Paris and an absolute must-see!
 This cobblestone street used to be one of the great market streets in Paris, just outside the city walls.
 Today, it’s still one of the most pleasant streets in town, filled with restaurants, bakeries, cafes, specialty shops, and lots of fresh fruits & vegetables (see Shops & Markets section for more culinary details).

 The area just south of Rue Mouffetard is also worth paying a visit if you want to check out a cool Parisian neighborhood: windows with old wooden shutters decorate old buildings with charming balconies that are just full of plants come springtime, sounds of children playing in the schoolyard and people starting to make their way back home – I could definitely live in the Latin Quarter!